 Outstanding Doctoral Dissertation Award

 The award is for an outstanding dissertation (in software engineering) dated within the year preceding the nomination due date.
-For nominations for the October 30, 2023, deadline, dissertations dated December 15, 2022 to October 15, 2023 are eligible.
+For nominations for the October 20, 2025, deadline, dissertations dated November, 2024 to November, 2025 are eligible.
 The dissertation date can refer to the “deposit date,” “committee approval date,” or another reasonable and relevant date, depending on the process followed by the nominee’s institution.
 However, please note that a dissertation can be nominated only once.
-Thus, if, e.g., the “deposit date” and “committee approval date” would fall into two award periods, the thesis cannot be nominated twice, and the nominee would have to choose one period.
+Thus, if, e.g., the “deposit date” and “committee approval date” would fall into two award periods, the thesis cannot be nominated twice, and the nomination must choose one period.
+Especially given the time-specificity of this award, note that the selection committee is able to recognize multiple outstanding dissertations in a year, if circumstances warrant.

 2. One- to two-page summary of the nominee’s dissertation (in English)